FindArticles FindArticles

 Table of Contents

-• What the new backup plans include
+• What’s involved in the new backup plans

-• How it compares to other messengers
+• How it stacks up against other messengers

-• Security model and practical tips
+• Security model & practical hints

 • Availability and what’s next

-Why this matters for a privacy app
+Why it matters for a privacy app

-How it compares to other messengers
+How it stacks up against other messengers

-Security model and practical tips
+Security model & practical hints

 Availability and what’s next